rabeaifeanyi/acoustic-camera/README.md

 # Acoustic Camera

+**Note:** This Bachelor project is an unmaintained test implementation.
+For a great Python-based acoustic camera, please use **[Spectacoular](https://github.com/acoular/spectacoular)** instead, which is developed by the makers of Acoular.

 This project aims to create an acoustic camera that can visualize sound sources in a room.

 ## Overview